KunYi/Simple-UEFI-Bootloader/README.md

 # Simple-UEFI-Bootloader
-A UEFI bootloader for bare-metal x86-64 applications
+A UEFI bootloader for bare-metal x86-64 applications.
+It's llke a much simpler version of GRUB.

 **Coming Soon**